Water Survival Box –

 Dr Nigel Harris,

-A water survival box was taken out to Jinja in South East Uganda by Nigel
+water survival box was taken out to Jinja in South East

 have a Community Based Training (CBT) project.

-of the purposes of our visit was to build a protective wall around the
+purposes of our visit was to build a protective wall around

-This is collected and stored in a large cistern.
+collected and stored in a large cistern.
+There are around

-There are around 400 people in the local community, they seemed
+400 people in the local community, they seemed quite happy

-quite happy with their current supply and this water was used to cook with
+with their current supply and this water was used to cook

 The demonstration was to one of the community leaders, someone from the local press, a council representative and some of the ladies (see pictures).
 It was translated by one of the residents who spoke good English.
 They understood that the box was primarily intended for emergency use when good quality water was not available.
 I explained that in their situation, it could also be used as a source of high quality water for young babies or children and if they were sick.

-We filled the box with local water (this is transported in the yellow
+filled the box with local water (this is transported in the

-We then connected the pump and filled up one of the clear plastic
+the pump and filled up one of the clear plastic containers.

-The people were impressed, particularly when then saw it was as
+impressed, particularly when then saw it was as good as